pic-protocol/pic-spec/draft/0.1/pic-spec.md

 #### B.7.1 PIC Spec Contributors

-“PIC Spec Contributors” are individuals or organizations that contribute text, reviews, examples, or discussion to the PIC Specification repositories.
+"PIC Spec Contributors" are individuals or organizations that contribute text, reviews, examples, or discussion to the PIC Specification repositories.

 Contributions by **Nicola Gallo**, **Antonio Radesca**, and **any other employee, associate, contractor, or co-founder of Nitro Agility S.r.l.** to the PIC Specification are made **on behalf of Nitro Agility S.r.l.**, and **not in a personal capacity**.
 All such contributions are incorporated as part of the Nitro Agility–stewarded specification.